mithithiaba/CLP-1/README.md

 This program takes one integer as input and calculates:Total number of digits, Sum of all digits If the number is negative, it is treated as its absolute value

-How to Run:

-Save the Python file.
-Run using Dig count and sum.py